Patan Lalitpur Tour

 This Buddhist monastery holds an amazing collection of images and idols in metal, stone, and wood.
 Legend holds that the Kings in ancient times were crowned in this monastery.
 Many of the treasures offered by the people can be seen here even today.

 Indian Emperor Asoka visited Nepal in 250 B.C and constructed four ancient stupas at the four corners of Patan.
 The four stupas are located in Pulchowk, Lagankhel, Ebahi and in Teta (way to Sano Gaon) respectively.

 Extending for a day of another few hours:

 Tibetan Refugee Camp:

-Visit Tibetan refugee camp which was established in early 1970’s when Tibetan migrated and escaped from the invasion of China from Tibet and entered Nepal for refuge, here you can witness Tibetan traditions and culture and observe the people with handicraft work on carpets or rugs.
+Visit the Tibetan refugee camp which was established in the early 1970s when Tibetan migrated and escaped from the invasion of China from Tibet and entered Nepal for refuge, here you can witness Tibetan traditions and culture and observe the people with handicrafts work on carpets or rugs.

 Patan Industrial State:

 Patan or Lalitpur means city fine arts and crafts; here you observe the local artisan in works making metal-stone and wood statue and idols as the well intricate design on furniture where you can see the display of all handicrafts including carpets and Pashmina shawls and other garments and shop as well where you can buy souvenirs of Nepal great art of works.